Accidents at Work FAQs

 No. We provide a 'No Win - No Fee' service, which means if you lose you pay nothing.
 If we incur any expenses on your behalf such as the cost of obtaining a medical report you will not be asked to pay for these costs.

 YES.
 You pay a success fee, but only in the event that you win your case.
-The success fee is a percentage of the damages recovered.
+The level of the success fee will depend on the type and value of your claim.
 There is nothing else for you to pay.
 No Loans, No Interest, No Hidden Charges and No Insurance Premiums

 How much is my claim worth?